ziyongyao/ziyongyao/README.md

 - 👋 Hi, I’m @ziyongyao
-- 👀 I’m interested in  sleeping
+- 👀 I’m interesting in doing cross-disciplinary work
-- 🌱 I’m currently learning  python and c
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me  lalalalala
+- 📫 How to reach me  ziyongyao8@gmail.com

 <!---
 ziyongyao/ziyongyao is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.